cyrilvoyant/DICOM-Transfer-Modify/README.md

 To use the scripts of the "code.bat" batch, you must have dl and installed the DCMTK suite from the offis group (https://dicom.offis.de/dcmtk.php.en) and the GDCM suite.
+It is necessary to add .exe files contained in PATH directory in PATH system variable according to https://www.java.com/en/download/help/path.html.